monchyrcg/test-witrac/README.md

 Configure your `environment.local` files to set the url API.

+npm install

 Run `ng run local` for a local server.
 Navigate to `http://localhost:4300/`.

-The app will automatically reload if you change any of the source files.
+A valid user:
+    - user: test@witrac.com
+    - password: password

+For a good experience you must allow the pop-ups in your browser.